-West coast blue mackerel CPUE: Comparison of indices for the TCEPR tow-by-tow datasets for fishing years 1990-2014, current analysis with CPUE indices from Fu (2013) and Fu & Taylor (2011).
+West coast blue mackerel CPUE: Comparison of indices for the TCEPR tow-by-tow datasets for fishing years 1997 to 2018; CPUE indices from Ballara (2016) and Kienzle (in press).
+Standardised CPUE was the accepted biomass index.
 Indices have been standardised to have a mean of one.

-Fishery and Stock Trends

-Recent Trend in Biomass or CPUE has continued to decline since 2009

-Proxy CI OE has continued to decline since 2009

-Recent Trend in Fishing

-Intensity or Proxy

-Other Abundance Indices -

-Trends in Other Relevant Broad age structure of the trawl catch (2004-05) did not support a

-Indicators or Variables large decrease in biomass from 1999 to 2005 as suggested by the
+Fishery and Stock Trends Recent Trend in Biomass or CPUE has shown a modest increase in recent years and remains Proxy roughly constant from 2015-16 to 2017-18.
+Recent Trend in Fishing Intensity or Proxy Other Abundance Indices - Trends in Other Relevant Indicators or Variables Broad age structure of the trawl catch between 2003-04 and 2013-14 does not support a large decrease in biomass as suggested by the CPUE series

-indicators of variables CPUE series

 Projections and Prognosis

 Stock Projections or Prognosis Unknown

 Probability of Current Catch or TACC causing

 Biomass to remain below or to decline below Unknown

 Limits

-Probability of Current Catch or TACC causing Linknoven
+Probability of Current Catch or TACC causing Unknown

 Overfishing to continue or to commence Unknown